balanced/www.balancedpayments.com/contents/stripe.md

   <span class="number">3</span>
   <h4>Integrate Stripe</h4>

-  <p>Stripe's marketplace API allows you to go live with comparable functionality to what you have on Balanced.
-Please contact <a href="mailto:sales@stripe.com">sales@stripe.com</a> to learn more.</p>
+  <p>Stripe's [new Connect API](https://stripe.com/docs/connect) allows you to go live with comparable functionality to what you have on Balanced.</p>
 </div>
 </div>